-Graduate Satisfactory Academic Progress Policy (SAP)
+Undergraduate Satisfactory Academic Progress Policy (SAP)

-Federal regulations require that schools monitor the academic progress of every student who is eligible for federal Title IV financial aid, which includes the TEACH Grant, Direct loan, Graduate PLUS loan and Work Study.
+Federal regulations require that schools monitor the academic progress of every student who is eligible for federal Title IV financial aid, which includes the Pell Grant, TEACH Grant, SEOG, Direct loan, Parent PLUS loan and Work Study.

 Federal standards of satisfactory academic progress (SAP) include a qualitative (GPA) measurement, a quantitative (PACE) measurement, and a maximum time frame measurement.
 If any one of the measures is not being met, the student is not making SAP.
-SAP is measured and reviewed at the end of each payment period, specifically the end of fall semester, end of spring semester, and end of summer B - combining summer A and summer B courses.
+SAP is measured and reviewed at the end of each payment period, specifically end of fall semester, end of spring semester, and end of summer II-combining summer I and summer II courses.

-Students who initially fail to meet either the GPA or PACE

-satisfactory academic progress requirement will be placed on financial aid warning; no action is required by the student.
+Students who initially fail to meet either the GPA or PACE satisfactory academic progress requirements will be placed on financial aid warning; no action is required by the student.
 Financial aid warning lasts for one payment period only, during which the student may continue to receive federal financial aid.
 Students who fail to meet the GPA and PACE satisfactory progress after the warning period will lose their federal aid eligibility unless they successfully appeal and are placed on financial aid probation, with or without an academic plan.
 (See appeal process described below).